guardian/commercial-templates/README.md

 pnpm playwright test --ui
 ```

-Note that you need to have the site running locally (eg. run `pnpm dev`) in order for the tests to work.
+**Note** that you need to have the site running locally (eg. run `pnpm dev`) in order for the tests to work.

-The test results are outputted into the test-results folder.
+The test results are outputted into the `test-results` folder.
 If any tests failed, screenshots showing the expected image, actual image, and diff between the two images are stored in there to help you spot what might be causing the failure.

 ### Adding a test

 When a template has been migrated to Svelte, it's a good idea to add a visual regression test for it to help safeguard against visual bugs in the future.
-The visual regression test files can be found in the playwright folder.
+The visual regression test files can be found in the `playwright` folder.

 Each test consists of two main steps - taking the reference screenshots, and then taking screenshots on the local branch and comparing them to the references.
 Most of the test files are pretty similar, but will have small differences to account for the quirks of some templates.
-For example, we remove the autoplay attribute from the Fabric Video ad to try and ensure a repeatable screenshot when testing, to avoid false diffs caused by the video playing to different points when the screenshot is being taken.
+For example, we remove the autoplay attribute from the Fabric Video template to try and ensure a repeatable screenshot when testing, by avoiding false diffs caused by the video playing to different points when the screenshot is being taken.

 The easiest way to add a visual regression test for a template is to copy an existing test, update the test URLs and names, and make any changes needed for that specific template test to run reliably.